-All payments shall be made by [online banking/cheque], in accordance with a resolution of the council {or duly delegated committee}{or a delegated decision by an officer}, unless [the council] resolves to use a different payment method.
+All payments shall be made by online banking or by cheque], in accordance with a resolution of the council or a delegated decision by the clerk, unless the council resolves to use a different payment method.

-{For each financial year [the RFO] may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council {or a duly delegated committee} may authorise in advance for the year}.
+For each financial year the clerk may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items), which the council may authorise in advance for the year.

-{A copy of this schedule of regular payments shall be signed by [two members] on each and every occasion when payment is made - to reduce the risk of duplicate payments.}
+A copy of this schedule of regular payments shall be signed by two members on each and every occasion when payment is made - to reduce the risk of duplicate payments.

-{A list of such payments shall be reported to the next appropriate meeting of the council or Finance Committee} for information only.
+A list of such payments shall be reported to the next appropriate meeting of the council } for information only.

-The Clerk and RFO shall have delegated authority to authorise payments {only} in the following circumstances:
+The Clerk shall have delegated authority to authorise payments only in the following circumstances:

-{any payments of up to [£500] excluding VAT, within an agreed budget}.
+any payments of up to £500 excluding VAT, within an agreed budget.

-payments of up to [£2,000] excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises.
+payments of up to £2,000 excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises.

-any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 {or to comply with contractual terms}, where the due date for payment is before the next scheduled meeting of [the council], where the [Clerk and RFO] certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council {or finance committee}.
+any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council, where the Clerk certifies that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council .

-Fund transfers within the councils banking arrangements up to the sum of [£10,000], provided that a list of such payments shall be submitted to the next appropriate meeting of council [or finance committee].
+Fund transfers within the councils banking arrangements up to the sum of £10,000, provided that a list of such payments shall be submitted to the next appropriate meeting of council.

-The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council {or finance committee}.
-The council {or committee} shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
+The RFO shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together with the relevant invoices, to the council.
+The council shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
 The authorised schedule shall be initialled immediately below the last item by the person chairing the meeting.
 A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting.

 Electronic payments

-Where internet banking arrangements are made with any bank, [the RFO] shall be appointed as the Service Administrator.
-The bank mandate agreed by the council shall identify [a number of] councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process. {The Clerk may be an authorised signatory, but no signatory should be involved in approving any payment to themselves.}
+Where internet banking arrangements are made with any bank, the RFO shall be appointed as the Service Administrator.
+The bank mandate agreed by the council shall identify those councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process.
+The Clerk may be an authorised signatory, but no signatory should be involved in approving any payment to themselves.

 All authorised signatories shall have access to view the council’s bank accounts online.

-No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee.
+No person or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council.

 The Service Administrator shall set up all items due for payment online.
-A list of payments for approval, together with copies of the relevant invoices, shall be sent [by email] to [two] authorised signatories.
+A list of payments for approval, together with copies of the relevant invoices, shall be sent to two authorised signatories.

-In the prolonged absence of the Service Administrator [an authorised signatory] shall set up any payments due before the return of the Service Administrator.
+In the prolonged absence of the Service Administrator an authorised signatory shall set up any payments due before the return of the Service Administrator.

-Two [councillors who are] authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system.
+Two councillors who are authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system.